Car Jump Distance Calculator

 - Landing ramp height – note that we show the results for only first part of the jump if the landing ramp is too high for a jumping car;

 - Take-off speed – the speed that the car has just before take-off; and

-1 g, which is the mean gravitational force on Earth.
+- Standard gravity – by default, we set it to , which is the mean gravitational force on Earth.
 You can adjust it to the standard gravity at your location or change to standard gravity of other planets.